Ticket #946 (accepted enhancement)

 Changing the priority, this is no so important.
 It's just one specific case.

-Changed 8 months ago by humitos
+comment:10 Changed 11 years ago by humitos

 This is the code we should use to look for background-image property, but we have to go throughout the DOM (from the inside to the top of it) to look that style property.